 This especially applies for premium tickets.
 You don’t want to spend more than €1,000 to wind up with some budget OTA’s telephone hotline in case anything goes wrong.

 Economy fares not including hold luggage are more and more common.
 In most cases, travel agencies charge much higher baggage fees than the airlines themselves.
 If bags are not included in your fare, airlines are often the cheaper alternative.

-The tickets are all issued in booking class K, meaning that a roundtrip to Phuket would get you:
+The tickets are all issued in booking class K, meaning that a roundtrip from Amsterdam to Bangkok would get you: